ayushtrivedi205/ayushtrivedi205/README.md

 > *"Turning raw data into stories that actually make sense."*

-🎓 B.Tech CSE (Data Science) — 3rd Year
+🎓 B.Tech CSE (Data Science) — Pre-Final Year
-📍 Kanpur, Uttar Pradesh, India
+📍 Uttar Pradesh, India
 🚀 On a mission to make data do the talking

 ---